HL7/smart-app-launch/input/pages/brands.md

 ### Introduction

-The specification defines FHIR profiles for [Endpoint]({{site.data.fhir.path}}endpoint.html), [Organization]({{site.data.fhir.path}}organization.html), and [Bundle]({{site.data.fhir.path}}bundle.html) resources that make it easier for user-facing apps to connect to health data providers.
-It outlines the process for API providers to publish Brands associated with their FHIR Endpoints, and for apps to collect and present these Brands to users.
-Each Brand includes essential information such as the organization's name, logo, and user access details, which apps can display in their user interface.
+The specification defines FHIR profiles for [Endpoint]({{site.data.fhir.path}}endpoint.html), [Organization]({{site.data.fhir.path}}organization.html), and [Bundle]({{site.data.fhir.path}}bundle.html) resources that help users connect their apps to health data providers.
+It outlines the process for data providers to publish FHIR Endpoint and Organization resources, where each Organization includes essential branding information such as the organization's name, logo, and user access details.
+Apps present branded Organizations to help users select the right data providers.

-EHR systems, healthcare providers, and app developers can ensure a consistent and recognizable user experience when connecting users to their health records across various platforms and services by following this specification.
+By following this specification, EHR systems, healthcare providers, payers, and app developers can ensure a consistent and recognizable user experience when connecting users to health records across various platforms and services.

 The [User-Access Brand Examples](example-brands.html) illustrate how providers can represent diverse scenarios.